GENERAL INFORMATION: 503-823-4000

 (v) Include contact information for the property owner or the property owner’s representative.

 (b) The notices to the Neighborhood Association and District Coalition must:

-(i) Be e-mailed or mailed to the Neighborhood Association and District Coalition using the contact information maintained by the Office of Neighborhood Involvement.
+(i) Be e-mailed or mailed to the Neighborhood Association and District Coalition using the contact information maintained by the Office of Community & Civic Life.
 If mailed, the notice must be sent via certified or registered mail.
 The date of the e-mail or the mailing must be at least 45 calendar days prior to development permit issuance;

 (ii) Include a description of the trees(s) to be removed including diameter inch size(s); and

 (iii) Include contact information for the property owner or the property owner’s representative.

 (4) Exemption of tree preservation mitigation payments for affordable housing developments.
 Projects are exempt from the mitigation requirements in Subsection11.50.040 C.1.b.(2) if the development will be an affordable housing development approved for system development charge exemptions under Section 30.01.095.
 The amount of the mitigation exemption shall be pro-rated to a percentage equal to the percentage of dwelling units on the development site that are approved for the systems development charge exemption in Section 30.01.095.
 The Director of the Portland Housing Bureau may adopt administrative rules for the administration of Subsection 11.50.040 C.1.b.(4).

 c.
 Exception for Capital Improvement Projects.
 Trees on private property that are part of a capital improvement project and within the development impact area are regulated as City and Street Trees.